 Preheat oven to 350 F.

 Melt butter in a skillet over medium-low heat, and cook the onion and celery until tender.
-In a large bowl, combine the vegetable mixture with the breadcrumbs, chopped giblets, seasoned salt, poultry seasoning, and pepper.
+In a large bowl, combine the vegetable mixture with the pecans, breadcrumbs, chopped giblets, seasoned salt, poultry seasoning, and pepper.
 Add reserved broth, tossing lightly to moisten.

 Spoon into a buttered 2-quart baking dish.
 Cover tightly and bake in preheated oven for 40 to 45 minutes.